Land & People

 Baptist Mid-Missions’ missionaries first entered Côte d’Ivoire in the 1940s and 1950s from Liberia, where missionaries were working in a border town.
 There was no way to establish churches, however, until 1975 when BMM became authorized to enter Côte d’Ivoire.
 Since then the ministry in the Côte d’Ivoire has included church planting, Bible translation, a clinic, and a Bible school.

-Church planting continues to be a need in Côte d’Ivoire.
-The expansion of the Bible institute and youth work in San Pedro will require additional personnel to assist in teaching and outreach.
-The Blolequin medical ministry desperately needs doctors, nurses, and lab and x-ray technicians.
-A business manager is also needed.
+Church planting is the exciting future of ministry in Cote d’Ivoire.
+The expansion of the Bible institute and youth work in San Pedro will also require additional personnel to assist in teaching and outreach.
+There is a potential for dynamic partnership with faithful and well-trained national leaders as well.

 Learn more about Côte d’Ivoire here.